 Another option is storm shutters, also known as hurricane shutters, which are permanently installed so they are always in place and ready to be closed.
 The primary types of storm shutters for doors are rolldown, accordion, and colonial shutters.

-A third option, storm panels, are temporary coverings that are installed when needed then removed and stored, for example, in a garage or shed.
+A third option, storm panels, are temporary coverings that are installed when needed, then removed and stored, for example, in a garage or shed.
 Panel hardware must be corrosion resistant and permanently mounted on the house, using a combination of tracks, bolts, and wingnuts for quick installation.
 Storm panels are commonly constructed of corrugated steel, aluminum, or polycarbonate, or screens made of fabric.

 The International Residential Code (IRC) requires exterior building components and their attachments to be capable of resisting design wind-pressures.
 For some high-wind regions, the IRC requires wind design in accordance with other methods including the International Building Code (IBC) (2018 IRC R301.2.1).
-Homes located in coastal high-wind areas including Hurricane-Prone Regions, generally require enhanced attachment that can withstand greater wind speeds than the rest of the country.
+Homes located in coastal high-wind areas including Hurricane-Prone Regions, generally require enhanced attachments that can withstand even greater wind speeds.
 The IRC defines Hurricane-Prone Regions as areas along the Atlantic and Gulf Coasts where design wind velocity is greater than 115 mph, and Hawaii, Puerto Rico, Guam, the Virgin Islands, and American Samoa.
 The IRC further requires that exterior glazed openings are protected using impact-resistant glass, shutters, or panels for new homes located in windborne debris regions, defined as regions within hurricane-prone regions where the design wind velocity is equal to or greater than 140 mph or 130 mph within 1 mile of the coast.
 (See the IRC wind map in the Climate tab.)
 Confirm with the local building department if the house is in a hurricane-prone or windborne debris region and if local requirements exceed those of the IRC.

 The IRC contains specific requirements for the wind resistance of doors.
 Section R609.2 of the IRC requires that exterior doors be designed to resist the wind pressures specified in IRC Table R301.2(2).
 Table R301.2(2) lists positive and negative wind pressures for components and cladding for various locations within the building.
 Areas near roof and wall edges and areas near corners, where turbulence creates localized high wind pressures, must be designed for higher loads.
 IRC Table R301.2(2) is based on Exposure B conditions for buildings with a mean roof height of 30 feet or less.
 Table R301.2(2) pressures must be multiplied by factors listed in IRC Table R301.2(3) for different mean roof heights and exposures.